siduction/sidu-manual/data/en/0520-lamp-start_en.md

 # chown root:root /var/lib/php/sessions
 ~~~

-Now the login to phpmyadmin is possible.
+Now the login to *phpmyadmin* is possible.

 #### If nothing helps

 Installing the LAMP stack takes less than fifteen minutes.
 However, troubleshooting can take hours.
 Therefore, if the previously mentioned measures do not lead to a solution, it makes sense to remove the LAMP stack or parts of it and reinstall it.
-If, as mentioned in the chapter *Preparations*, apt has been cleaned up, the command "*apt purge*" helps to remove the previously installed packages with their configuration files without disturbing any other packages.
+If, as mentioned in the chapter *Preparations*, *apt* has been cleaned up, the command **`apt purge`** helps to remove the previously installed packages with their configuration files without disturbing any other packages.

 Here is an example with Apache: